Primary

 Stand on one leg facing away from the cable with the rope between your legs.
 Hinge through your standing hip while keeping your back flat.
 The non-standing leg extends behind you for counterbalance.
 Start with light weight until balance is established.

-Want Single Leg Cable Pull Through in your program?
+See where Single Leg Cable Pull Through fits in your weekly plan

 Set cable to lowest position with rope.